The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Bulat joins Johns Hopkins from Tulane University, where he was director of the neurogastroenterology and motility service and director of the GI training program.
 He specializes in motility and functional disorders, with an emphasis on gastroparesis.
 He completed his master’s degree (neuroscience) and doctorate (physiology and pharmacology) in the area of smooth muscle function, as well as motility subspecialty training, at McMaster University.
 Dr. Bulat is an accomplished researcher and has authored several publications and book chapters in his field of interest.
 Dr. Bulat is rated as an Experienced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Gastroparesis, Gastric Dysmotility, Morning Sickness, Gastrectomy, and Endoscopy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Gastroparesis, Gastric Dysmotility, Morning Sickness, Gastrectomy, and Endoscopy.
+Dr. Bulat is board certified in American Board Of Internal Medicine and Royal College Of Physicians And Surgeons Of Canada.

 Advanced in Familial Adenomatous Polyposis